bibic are moving, find out more here

 The charity was founded by Keith Pennock whose daughter Alison acquired a brain injury at a young age.
 As all fathers do, Keith knew that Alison could achieve so much in her life if they could just access the right support and experience.
 He travelled to America to find the therapies he knew were available and brought the techniques and strategies back to England.

-bibic is a registered charity (number 1057635) and, receiving no government funding, relies heavily on support and donations from trusts and foundations, companies, individuals and community groups to provide the life-changing help needed by many children and their families.
+bibic is a registered charity, number 1057635 and in Scotland SC043909 and, receiving no government funding, relies heavily on support and donations from trusts and foundations, companies, individuals and community groups to provide the life-changing help needed by many children and their families.
 You can view our annual accounts by visiting the Charity Commission website or please contact us to receive a copy by email or post.